Venta (river)

 The Venta (Latvian pronunciation [ˈvænta], Lithuanian [venˈta], Windau, Windawa, Livonian Vǟnta joug) is a river in north-western Lithuania and western Latvia.
 Its source is near Kuršėnai in the Lithuanian Šiauliai County.
 It flows into the Baltic Sea at Ventspils in Latvia.

 On the territory of Lithuania along the Venta are cities Užventis, Kuršėnai, Venta, Viekšniai and Mažeikiai.
-In Latvia, the cities of Kuldīga, Piltene and Ventspils are located on the Venta river.

-Venta has the widest waterfall in Europe — Venta Rapid.
+In Latvia, the cities of Skrunda, Kuldīga, Piltene and Ventspils are located on the Venta river.
+Venta Rapid, the widest waterfall in Europe, is on Venta river in Kuldīga, Latvia.

 Basin system

-River has only one tributary longer than 100 km, the Abava.
+The river has only one tributary longer than 100 km, the Abava.
 Other major tributaries include the Virvyčia (99.7 km) and the Varduva (96 km), which flows into the Venta at the Latvia–Lithuania border.

 Smaller tributaries include the Avižlys, which runs for 20 kilometers and flows into the Venta River and the 30 kilometre Uogys which joins the Venta less than 1 km upstream of the Avižlys at Akmenė district municipality, Šiauliai County, northern Lithuania.

+Geology

+The Venta River valley exposes a record of Middle to Late Weichselian (ca 33,000 BP) environments beneath its modern floodplain.
+An area of roughly 80 km2 in northwest Lithuania is underlain by up to 28 m of ancient lake sediments—brown, grey and greenish-black clay, silt and fine sand with lenses of peat—buried beneath the uppermost Late Weichselian (Nemunas) till.
+At the Purviai outcrop, pollen analysis and radiocarbon dating (33,540 ± 370 and 33,800 ± 460 calibrated years before present) reveal initially cold, wet periglacial conditions dominated by open sedge (Cyperaceae) communities, followed by slight climatic amelioration marked by park-tundra vegetation of birch (Betula), pine (Pinus) and scattered spruce (Picea), showing that the climate warmed slightly from severe periglacial cold to a milder phase.
+Gravel layers within the sequence contain shells of the freshwater pearl mussel, Margaritifera margaritifera, signalling clean, fast-flowing stream channels feeding into the lake basin.
+Together, these data show that the Venta valley remained largely ice-free until at least 33,000 BP and that the main glacial advance over North Lithuania did not occur until after 25,000 BP.